 3. Distance Balls (2-Piece Construction)

-- How to Spot Them: They feel extremely firm, sometimes described as "hard" or "clicky" at an impact.
-Like mid-range balls, they almost always have a a durable ionomer/Surlyn cover.
+- How to Spot Them: They feel extremely firm, sometimes described as "hard" or "clicky" at impact.
+Like mid-range balls, they almost always have a durable ionomer/Surlyn cover.
 They are also the most affordable balls.

 - Performance: With very firm cores and covers, these balls are engineered for low spin and high speed.
 This helps maximize yardage off the tee and makes a slice or a hook a little more manageable, as the ball will spin less sideways.
 The trade-off is a very firm feel and minimal stopping power on the greens.